Table of Contents Contents

 Before we take a look at all of the different bank accounts you can get through digital financial institutions, let’s take a look at some of the different account types and what they’re used for.
 Knowing what each account does and how it works can make a big difference in where you decide to put your money.

-8. Lines of Credit: Lines of credit are a type of revolving credit that allows you to borrow money as long as you have room available.
-With most LOCs, you only make the interest payments monthly, and you can pay off the principal amount whenever you want.
+- Lines of Credit: Lines of credit are a type of revolving credit that allows you to borrow money as long as you have room available.
+With most LOCs, you only have to make sure the interest payments are paid monthly, and you can pay off the principal amount whenever you want.
 They essentially work the same as credit cards, except you have a much lower interest rate.

-10. Non-Registered Investment Accounts: Non-registered investments are accounts that are tax-free, no tax deferred.
+- Non-Registered Investment Accounts: Non-registered investments are accounts that are tax-free and have no tax deferred.
 You can invest in these how you choose, but tax will have to be paid on any income you earn from these accounts.
 Some examples of Non-Registered Investments are mutual funds, ETFs, stocks and bonds.

 Top Rated Online Banks in Canada